codeantik/codeantik/README.md

 <br/>
 <div align= "center">

-**I love talking to people about softwares, technology, cosmos and future.
+**I love talking to people about softwares, technology and cosmos.
 So, if you feel like chatting with me; Drop a 'Hi' at my mailbox, linkedIn or instagram.
 I will be glad to connect with you.**
 Links to them are available in the begining of this page.
 <br/>
 **So, scroll up !!!**